Quantitative nonembeddability of groups of polynomial growth into uniformly convex spaces: Introduction

-where $C_{\mathrm{pw}}^\infty ([0,1];G)$ consists of the piecewise smooth functions from $[0,1]$ to $G$. \end{itemize} For simplicity, we will call $G$ the Carnot group.
+where $C_{\mathrm{pw}}^\infty \left(\left[0,1\right];G\right)$ consists of the piecewise smooth functions from $\left[0,1\right]$ to $G$. \end{itemize} For simplicity, we will call $G$ the Carnot group.
 When we wish to emphasize the step size, we will call $G$ an $s$-step Carnot group or a Carnot group of step $s$. \end{definition}

-It is easy to see that commutative Carnot groups are precisely those of step $1$ and are the Euclidean spaces $\mathbb{R}^d$.
+It is easy to see that abelian Carnot groups are precisely those of step $1$ and are the Euclidean spaces $\mathbb{R}^d$.
 The nonabelian ones are those of step $s\ge 2$.
-An example of this are the Heisenberg groups $\mathbb{H}^{2k+1}$ defined above, which are Carnot groups of step $2$ whose Lie algebras $\mathfrak{h}^{2k+1}$ admit the $2$-step stratification
+Examples of these are the Heisenberg groups $\mathbb{H}^{2k+1}$ defined above, which are Carnot groups of step $2$ whose Lie algebras $\mathfrak{h}^{2k+1}$ admit the $2$-step stratification